JaniceTrang/Python_Restaurant_tip/README.md

 Lunch vs. Dinner
 - Lunch tips are tightly concentrated around 2–3 and rarely exceed 5 → lunch tipping is modest.
 - Dinner tips are spread wider, with more cases reaching 8–10 → dinners are more likely to generate higher tips

+#### Conclusions:
++ Tipping behavior is consistent overall, with most tips around $1.00 – $4.00.
++ Smokers and males tend to leave slightly higher tips, but the differences are small.
++ Context (time and day) influences tipping more than personal factors:
+  + Dinner > Lunch
+  + Weekends > Weekdays